Founder and CEO

 Ingrid enjoys cycling, tennis, architecture, decor, travel, and anything with sprinkles.
 She has a passion for design as well as celebratory events, and Talaria Flats is a creation from combining those loves.

-She currently resides in Manhattan with her husband Michael, daughter Madeleine, and their puppy, Winston.
+She currently resides in Connecticut with her husband Michael, their children Madeleine and Leo, and their puppy Winston.

 Talaria (tuh-LAH-ree-uh) is the name of the winged sandal worn by Hermes, the messenger god of Ancient Greek mythology.
 The sandals were made of impenetrable gold and had wings on them, allowing him to travel safely and quickly.
 And Talaria Flats are the modern day version of this story - shoes that allow a woman to continue on her journey through the day or night.